Danger, Inc.: October 2009 data loss

-In early October 2009, a server malfunction or technician error at Danger's data centers resulted in the loss of all Sidekick user data.
-As Sidekicks store users' data on Danger's servers—versus using local storage—users lost contact directories, calendars, photos, and all other media not locally backed up.
-Local backup could be accomplished through an app ($9.99 USD) which synchronized contacts, calendar, and tasks, but not notes, between the web and a local Windows PC.
-In an October 10 letter to subscribers, Microsoft expressed its doubt that any data would be recovered.
+On October 12, 2009, a server malfunction or technician error at Danger's data centers resulted in the loss of all Sidekick user data.
+As Sidekick phones store users' data on Danger's servers—versus using local storage—users lost contact directories, calendars, photos, and all other media not locally backed up.
+Local backup could be accomplished through an app ($9.99 USD) which synchronized contacts, calendar, and tasks, between the web and a local Windows PC.
+Notes could not be backed up, however; on October 10, 2009, T-Mobile sent a letter to its subscribers, informing that Microsoft expressed its doubt that any data would be recovered.

 The customer's data that was lost was, at the time, being hosted in Microsoft's data centers.
 Some media reports have suggested that Microsoft hired Hitachi to perform an upgrade to its storage area network (SAN), when something went wrong, resulting in data destruction.
 Microsoft did not have an active backup of the data and it had to be restored from a month-old copy of the server data, totalling 800GB in size, from offsite backup tapes.
-The entire restoration of data took over 2 months for customer data and full functionality to be restored.
+The entire restoration of data took over two months for customer data and full functionality to be restored.

 The Danger/Sidekick episode is one in a series of cloud computing mishaps that have raised questions about the reliability of such offerings.